 6. Updating your blog

 Of course, starting a blog is just the first step to blogging success.
-Getting to grips with blogging best practice (e.g. how often you should post), promoting your blog, and seeing what type of content readers prefer is all part of the blogging journey – especially if you’re using your blog for business and not just personal enjoyment.
-But as with any new skill, it can take time to find your feet.
+Getting to grips with the best blogging practices (e.g. how often you should post), promoting your blog, and seeing what type of content readers prefer is all part of the blogging journey – especially if you’re using your blog for business and not just personal enjoyment.
+But, as with any new skill, it can take time to find your feet.
 If you want to keep your blog private until you’re ready to share it – or just keep more personal blog posts private – then you can.
 Have a read of this step-by-step guide to going private.

 Frequency of posting

 In terms of how often you should post, this largely depends on the purpose of your blog.
 If it’s personal, you can, of course, post as regularly (or irregularly) as you’d like, but generally speaking, once a week is a good guide.
 This way your readers will know they can expect regular content and will keep visiting your site.
 If you’re using your blog for business, it’s usually better to post more often.

 However, if you’re the only person blogging, you shouldn’t feel pressured to constantly churn out new posts for the sake of it.
 This can quickly take the fun out of blogging, and you might start to feel burned out creatively.
 Plus, it’s better to produce content that’s actually relevant and interesting to your readers – and not because you’re making up numbers.
 If you’d like to know more about the optimum frequency of posting, you might want to read this guide.